Welcome to the Drone Registration (UAS) Unmanned Aircraft Systems site

-The Federal Aviation Administration requires every UAS operator to register drone before flight
+The Federal Aviation Administration requests every drone UAS operator to register drone before flight

 Our goal is to make drone registration, labeling your drone, knowing the drone registration faq’s, carrying your certificate of registration Flight ID card, and preparing for the Part 107 test easy.

 When you fly a drone in the United States, it is your responsibility to understand and abide by the rules.